 Without being drawn to the Outer Mysteries as well as accepting the Inner, it is unlikely a person will call themselves a Satanist.
 This is a result of Satanism operating as a Mystery Religion, with an external set of rites and symbolism that deflect most people, and only allow a few into emotional initialisation.
 The philosophies and teachings themselves are readily accepted by many down-to-Earth people.
 Some people enjoy dogma and religious trappings, whereas as many do not.
 Many who do not convert to Satanism are put off by its imagery and symbolism, not its teachings.

-Satanism is Mystery Religion in that inner understanding and teachings are only readily available to those who are initiates.
-Its symbolism and public-facing side are designed so that many will automatically reject Satanism and not wish to examine its beliefs: So although its beliefs are public, laid out in The Satanic Bible and other writings of Satanists, its teachings are simultaneously kept secret by a veneer of symbolism that puts off anyone unworthy of understanding.
-Although Satanism may not be a 'mystery religion' in the fullest sense of the term, it effectively operates as one.
+Satanism is a Mystery Religion in that inner understanding and teachings are only readily available to those who are initiates.
+Its symbolism and public-facing side are designed so that many will automatically reject Satanism and not wish to examine its beliefs: So although its beliefs are public, laid out in The Satanic Bible6 and other writings of Satanists, its teachings are simultaneously kept secret by a veneer of symbolism that puts off anyone unworthy of understanding.
+Although Satanism may not be a 'mystery religion' in the full or classical sense of the term, it effectively operates as one.